JGalego/awesome-safety-critical-ai/README.md

 This means today's behaviour might not match tomorrow's.

-### Change can be disruptive
+#### Change can be disruptive

 A model update might boost accuracy overall but introduce new blind spots.

 A retrained model might actually perform worse in certain edge cases.

-Change must be managed carefully, with rigorous testing and rollback plans.
+Change must be managed and monitored carefully, with rigorous testing and rollback plans.

-### Perfection is a mirage
+#### Perfection is a mirage

 Achieving zero-error performance in AI is very expensive and, in many cases, impossible.

-Instead, the goal should be to reduce risk to acceptable levels and build systems that are resilient when things go wrong.
+Instead, the goal should be to reduce risk to acceptable levels and build systems that can tolerate incorrect answers.

-### Always have a safety net
+#### Always have a safety net

 When AI fails - and it will - there must be a way to recover.

 This could be a human-in-the-loop, a rule-based override, or a safe fallback mode.

-When it comes to critical systems, recovery isn't optional, it's **essential**.
+When it comes to critical systems, recovery is **never** an option.

 ## <a id="top-picks"></a>🌟 Editor's Choice